anquanscan/sec-tools/README.md

 [KeyLogger](https://github.com/jagdishpatil2111/KeyLogger): This Advanced Keylogger is much more than a Keylogger.
 This keylogger includes more features other than just keylogging.
 This program is capable of Recording Keystrokes, Takes Screensnaps, Records Audio,  Cracks System Configurations, Records data copied in Clipboard, Sends all the above data via E-mail.
 [CVE-2019-12594](https://github.com/Alexandre-Bartel/CVE-2019-12594): This is a PoC for CVE-2019-12594, a vulnerability in DOSBox 0.74-2.
 [programming-challenges](https://github.com/michelbernardods/programming-challenges): Algorithmic, Data Structures, Frontend and Pentest - Programming challenges and competitions to improve knowledge.
 [RHEL7-CIS](https://github.com/ansible-lockdown/RHEL7-CIS): Ansible role for Red Hat 7 CIS Baseline
+[infosec-startups](https://github.com/infosec-startups/infosec-startups): This repo contains list of all cybersecurity around the India.
+It has core hugo files for infosec-startups.github.io website for sending PR to add more links